mekael/WFClassic/README.md

 # Features

 Nothing related to multiplayer has been added to the code base, and most likely never will.
 This is due to the fact that I dont want to get sued.
-IRC has not yet been implemented, though this is a feature planned for a later release.

 ## Client Features